 Every single transitive active sentence must have a direct object, and the direct object always receives the action.

 Cats drink milk.
 Clocks make noise.
 I lost my ticket.

-These verbs are written in the active voice
+These verbs are all written in the what is called the active voice.

 3. Transitive Passive Verbs